AshwathDAzur/pythonFastAPI/README.md

 ## To run the application
 `fastapi dev main.py` - to run in develop mode `fastapi run main.py` - to run in proiduction mode
+The application will run in port 8080 and we can see the api documentation in the swagger api doc